23 Cloud microphysics

 \[ \begin{align} \nabla\times\mathbf{A} &= \frac{A_\theta}{r}\mathbf{e}_\phi + \frac{A_\phi}{r\tan\left(\theta\right)}\mathbf{e}_r - \frac{A_\phi}{r}\mathbf{e}_\theta + \mathbf{e}_r\frac{1}{r}\frac{\partial A_\phi}{\partial\theta} - \mathbf{e}_\theta\frac{\partial A_\phi}{\partial r} + \mathbf{e}_\phi\left(\frac{\partial A_\theta}{\partial r} - \frac{1}{r}\frac{\partial A_r}{\partial\theta}\right). \end{align} \]

-By projections onto the location-dependent basis elements of the spherical coordinates one obtains
+By projecting onto the position-dependent basis elements of the spherical coordinates, one obtains

 \[ \begin{align} v_r &= \frac{A_\phi}{r\tan\left(\theta\right)} + \frac{1}{r}\frac{\partial A_\phi}{\partial\theta},\\ v_\theta &= -\frac{A_\phi}{r} - \frac{\partial A_\phi}{\partial r},\\ v_\phi &= \frac{A_\theta}{r} + \frac{\partial A_\theta}{\partial r} - \frac{1}{r}\frac{\partial A_r}{\partial\theta}. \end{align} \]